velocity303/pov-usecase-rgbank/README.md

 # POV Use Case for Nginx/PHP/Mysql based web application

+## Overview

+This profile will install and configure a stack consisting of PHP, NGINX, and MySQL to serve the RGBank application.
+There are a few exposed parameters to allow for modification, but this current implementation is a monolithic version meant to be deployed on a single node.

 ## Installation

 Use code manager to install this module by adding the following entry to your Puppetfile.